Rank functions and invariants of delta-matroids: Introduction

 \begin{theorem} A function $g \colon \operatorname{AdS}_n \to \mathbb{Z}$ is the rank function of a delta-matroid if and only if \begin{enumerate} \item $g(\emptyset) = 0$ (normalization), \item $|g(S)| \le 1$ if $|S| = 1$ (boundedness), \item $g(S) + g(T) \ge g(S \cap T) + g(S \sqcup T)$ (bisubmodularity), and \item $g(S) \equiv |S| \pmod 2$ (parity). \end{enumerate} Furthermore, $D$ is even if and only if

 \end{theorem}

 The function $g_D$, as well as the observation that it is bisubmodular, has appeared before in the literature \cites{BouchetRep,ChandrasekaranKabadi}.
 For example, in \cite[Theorem 4.1]{BouchetRep} it is shown that, if $D$ is represented by a point of the maximal symplectic Grassmannian, then $g_D$ can be computed in terms of the rank of a certain matrix.
 It was known that delta-matroids admit a description in terms of certain bisubmodular functions.
-However, the precise characterization in Theorem~\ref{thm:rank} does not appear to have been known before.
-Indeed, Theorem~\ref{thm:rank} answers a special case of \cite[Question 9.4]{ACEP20}.
+Theorem~\ref{thm:rank} answers a special case of \cite[Question 9.4]{ACEP20}.

 In \cite{BouShelter,MultimatroidsII}, Bouchet gave a rank-function axiomatization of delta-matroids in the more general setting of multimatroids.
 His rank function differs from ours --- in Section~\ref{ssec:bouchet}, we discuss the relationship between his results and Theorem~\ref{thm:rank}.
+An axiomatization of delta-matroids in terms of Bouchet's rank function was given in an unpublished paper of Allys.
+One can deduce Theorem~\ref{thm:rank} from this result, see Corollary~\ref{cor:hdcharacterization}.

-Basic operations operations on delta-matroids --- like products, deletion, contraction, and projection --- can be simply expressed in terms of rank functions.
+Basic operations on delta-matroids --- like products, deletion, contraction, and projection --- can be simply expressed in terms of rank functions.
 See Section~\ref{ssec:construction}.

 One of the most important invariants of a matroid $M$ of rank $r$ on $[n]$ is its \emph{Whitney rank generating function}.
 If $\operatorname{rk}_M$ is the rank function of $M$, then the rank generating function is defined as